cferdinandi/adventure/content/gm.md

 	- What here is not what it appears to be?

 Recall Knowledge
-: Whenever your character tries to recall something that they would know in the story, make a Wisdom roll.
+: Whenever your character tries to recall something that they would know in the story...
-	- **10+** The GM will tell you something interesting and useful
+	- **9+** The GM will tell you something interesting and useful
-	- **7-9** The GM will tell you something interesting only
+	- **6-8** The GM will tell you something interesting only

 Influence
-: When you try to persuade or intimidate someone, roll with Charisma or Strength.
+: When you try to persuade or intimidate someone...
-	- **10+** They do what you want
+	- **9+** They do what you want
-	- **7-9** They do what you want, but require something from you first
+	- **6-8** They do what you want, but require something from you first

 Last Breath
-: When a character is dying, make a plain 2D6 roll without modifiers.
+: When a character is dying...
-	- **10+** Death allows them to return to the living
+	- **9+** Death allows them to return to the living
-	- **7-9** Death requires something in return
+	- **6-8** Death requires something in return

 ### Improvising Monsters